w3f/polkadot-wiki/docs/learn/learn-xcvm.md

 It is used to define the relative path between two locations, and cannot generally be used to refer to a location universally.
-It is very much akin to how a **relative** filesystem path works and is dependent on the which consensus system the location expression is being evaluated.
+It is very much akin to how a **relative** filesystem path works and is dependent on which consensus system the location expression is being evaluated.

 ![XCM MultiLocation](../assets/cross-consensus/multilocation.png)